-Funnily enough, due to the amount of glass and white floors, there have been reports of people walking into walls.
-People have also been getting vertigo from not being able to see off the edge of the building.
-Inside also boasts an open layout, which tends to become a loud and noisy work environment.
-This raises the question – is Apple's balance between aesthetics and functionality practical?
+I visited the headquarters at sunset, which turned out to be a bit problematic because the sun shone directly into my eyes.
+Funnily enough, due to the large amount of glass and white floors, there have been reports of people walking into walls and experiencing vertigo from not being able to see the edge of the building.